shijuvar/shijuvar/masterclass.md

 **Level:** Advanced

 **Summary of Course Contents:**
-* An introduction to cloud-native distributed systems architecture patterns
+* An overview of Microservices architecture
-* Introduction to Microservices Architecture
 * Decomposition Patterns for Microservices
 * Domain-Driven Design (DDD)
 * A deep dive into gRPC and Protocol Buffers
 * Working with CockroachDB - A distributed, fault-tolerant database
-* Managing Transactions in Microservices
-* A deep dive into cloud-native messaging systems: NATS and NATS JetStream
+* A deep dive into distributed messaging/streaming systems: NATS and NATS JetStream
-* Building Event-Driven Microservices with NATS
+* Building event-driven streaming systems with NATS JetStream
-* Building Microservices with Event Sourcing and CQRS
-* Building distributed applications using Service Weaver
 * Microservices development with Go kit
-* Encore – Backend Development Engine
+* Building distributed applications using Google Service Weaver

 # Modern Application Development in Go with Service Weaver